 - Projects involving identification of the subjects and/or their responses which would reasonably place them at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, insurability, reputation, or be stigmatizing, unless reasonable and appropriate protections will be implemented so that risks related to invasion of privacy and breach of confidentiality are no greater than minimal.

-Categories of research that may be reviewed by the IRB through an expedited review:
+Types of research that may be reviewed by expedited review:

 Research activities that